 VII.1 Provide pricing transparency and liquidity on more reference names than any other credit solutions provider

 Enron Credit is building world-class real-time expertise in automated acquisition and synthesis of credit information and active management of credit risk on a portfolio basis in support of its primary strategy.
 The Company is currently enhancing its existing infrastructure to accurately price significantly more companies in real-time.
 Integrating multiple data sources with pricing engines into a common technology platform and hiring individuals with expertise in credit trading, risk management and structuring has been the core initial strategy.
-In addition, the Company has assembled a world-class technology team to enable active data management and real time portfolio monitoring capabilities (see Appendix GG)
+In addition, the Company has assembled a world-class technology team to enable active data management and real time portfolio monitoring capabilities (see Appendix G for the Company’s Technology Overview)

 VII.2 Target early corporate adoptors and build channels to later adopters